Start Position– Lie on your side with your hips stacked one on top of the other. Flex your elbow and support your head in the palm of your hand.

 Maintaining a stable, neutral ribcage and pelvis, flex at the hips to form a 20° to 30° angle from torso to thighs.
 Your feet are now a few inches in front of the line of your spine.
 Knees are extended and muscularly supported with dorsiflexed ankles and feet stacked one on top of the other.
-The outer edge of the supporting foot is slightly everted and pressed against the floor to help stabilize the entire underside half of your lower body.
+The outer edge of the supporting foot is slightly everted and pressed against the floor to help stabilize the entire underside half of your lower Healthy Body.

 Press your palm into the floor, slightly shifting the weight of the ribcage forward into your hand.
 Notice the slight (forward) shift of the weight of your core into your palm.
 The flexed elbow reaches long against the counter pull of Scapular Grounding.
 These actions help keep the weight of your upper torso and top pelvic half slightly forward rather than slightly backward.
 Avoid rotating the torso or ribcage as your anchor your top arm.